gek64/qbtsh/README.md

 ### How to access after running?

 - After the service runs successfully, you can access it at `SERVER_IP:8080`.
-The default user name is `admin`, and the default password is `adminadmin`.
+The default user name is `admin`, and the default password can be found in service log.
 Although you can use it normally at this time, I still recommend you to change the password in time and use reverse proxy under the web server such as `apache` or `nginx` with `https` enabled, then change the listening address of `qBittorrent-nox` from `0.0.0.0` to `127.0.0.1` to improve security.